forthfora/five-pebbles-bad-apple/README.md

 On Hunter, the pearl will be in Hunter's stomach from the start - the video will begin playing when you enter the chamber with the pearl in hand!

 BEWARE!
-It seems there is a memory leak problem with the audio player, so playing the video more than 2 times after launching the game may or may not crash the game with an 'out of memory' exception!
+There might be a memory leak issue with the audio player, so playing the video more than 2 times after launching the game may or may not crash the game with an 'out of memory' exception!
 Sometimes it's fine, sometimes it's not!

+Overall, just don't expect this mod to be 100% stable, at all!

 # Custom Video